 One of the largest employers of government accountants in the state is the Office of Statewide Reporting and Accounting Policy in Baton Rouge.
 This office is responsible for managing financial information among all state agencies, including the Louisiana Department of State Civil Service and the Office of Planning and Budget, both also located in Baton Rouge.

-A number of Fortune 500 companies also have a presence in Louisiana and are recognized as the areas biggest employers of corporate management accountants, financial controllers, internal auditors, and cost and capital accountants.
-Some of the most noteworthy of these are the power company Entergy in New Orleans, telecommunications company CenturyLink in Monroe, and engineering company The Shaw Group, located in Baton Rouge.
+A number of Fortune 500 companies also have a presence in Louisiana and are recognized as the state’s largest employers of corporate management accountants, financial controllers, internal auditors, and cost and capital accountants.
+Some of the most noteworthy include the power company Entergy in New Orleans, telecommunications company CenturyLink in Monroe, and engineering company The Shaw Group, located in Baton Rouge.
 Telecommunications giant Globalstar Inc. is headquartered in Covington, and specialty chemicals company Bercen, Inc. has its headquarters in Denham Springs.
 Insurance giants such as Louisiana Medical Mutual Insurance Company in Metairie and the Prudential Insurance Company of America in Lafayette rely not only on their management accountants and controllers to efficiently manage revenue to cost and output while adhering to internal controls but are also among the state’s biggest employers of actuarial accountants responsible for determining the probability of risk when developing insurance products and pricing plans.

 Louisiana Accountants: Salary and Employment Facts

 The Louisiana Workforce Commission considers the accounting profession to be so promising that it awarded it a five-star rating more than once in recent years—a designation that exemplifies occupations that have the best long-term outlook and wages in the state.
 The agency predicts an increase from 10,830 to 11,170 accountants and auditors between 2018 and 2028.